ziadwareh/moving_platform/README.md

 * x: x offset between urdf model origin and Gazebo origin.
 Default 0.
 * y: y offset between urdf model origin and Gazebo origin.
 Default 0.
 * z: z offset between urdf model origin and Gazebo origin.
 Default 0.
 * enable_rviz: true or false.
-This is to display urdf on rviz. default is false
+This is to display urdf on rviz. default is false.
+* move_command_rate: publish rate of the platform motion command. default is 10Hz.

 To launch the file with Gazebo:
 ```